 As a mom with kids at home who is finding herself at a career crossroads (see also a mom who has always sucked at that thing we call work-life balance) I found the book The Best of Both Worlds – How Mothers Can Find Full-Time Satisfaction in Part-Time Work by Beth Brykman to be both inspiring and enlightening.

-Women work for a lot of different reasons: to earn an income, to keep up professional accredidations or certifications, for fullfillment, for social interaction, to have something that is their own.
-If you have some flexibility, consider yourself lucky…a lot of mothers don't.
-If you are able to at least put part-time work on the table, maybe it's something to think about.
+Women work for a lot of different reasons: to earn an income, to keep up professional certifications, fulfillment, social interaction or to have something that is their own.
+If you have some flexibility, consider yourself lucky…a lot of mothers don’t.
+If you are able to at least put part-time work on the table, maybe it’s something to think about.

 Find a way to not do what you don’t have time to do or simply don’t like to do.
 If you can afford to hire cleaning help, do it, even if it’s just an occasional treat.
 Try meal-delivery service or even curbside grocery service, where you select your groceries online and have someone load your order into your car.

 You don’t have to go into the store.
 That’s huge!